ArsCodeAmatoria/buy-me-a-drink-web/README.md

-# Buy Me a Drink - Dating Web App
+# Tippsy - Dating Web App

 A modern dating web application focused on connecting people through their beverage preferences.
 Built with Next.js 14, TypeScript, and Tailwind CSS.